 Well, yes, you’ll be riding in the Litchfield Hills.
 Please refer to the Maps & Cue Sheets page for elevation details for the ride length you’re considering.

 Having organized The Tour for many years, we have found that regardless of rain on the day, invariably things work out well to the benefit of the riders.
 Our volunteers still come out and staff all the necessary rest stops, our SAG drivers are committed to helping in whatever way they can, and the rides still depart at their appointed times.
 Rest assured, regardless of the forecast, The Tour will go forward and we urge you to come and enjoy the day.
 If riding in the rain is simply not your thing but you have raised funds, please come down and drop off your donation, pick up your tee shirt, and still avail yourself of the ample supplies of food that we will have available around noontime.

-At Coe Memorial Park, in addition to the 2 bathrooms in the building, there are 2 additional Porta Potties adjacent to the property towards the back entrance of the Bank of America.
+At Coe Memorial Park, in addition to the two bathrooms in the building, there are two Porta Potties adjacent to the property towards the back entrance of the Bank of America.
 Out on the courses, you will find Porta Potties at each rest stop.

-We have enjoyed the support of 2 local bike shops throughout the entire history of The Tour of the Litchfield Hills.
-Both are present early in the morning at Coe Memorial Park for any last-minute tuneups/unexpected crises.
+We have enjoyed the support of two local bike shops throughout the entire history of The Tour of the Litchfield Hills.
+Both are present early in the morning at Coe Memorial Park for any last-minute tune-ups or unexpected crises.
 In addition, the SAG drivers have some basic repair tools and are prepared to help you with tire flats or other minor repairs.

 No, but there’s a Dunkin Donuts several hundred feet away from Coe Park on South Main St.